cressie176/blog/_posts/2024-03-20-overcoming-elk.md

 - Schema conflict
 ---

-Following on from my last blog post about Factory Modules and logging, I thought it worth sharing a few tips for working with the Elasticsearch, Logstash and Kibana (ELK) stack.
+Following on from my last post demonstrating the benefits of Factory Modules for concerns such as logging, I wanted to share some tips for working with the Elasticsearch, Logstash and Kibana (ELK) stack.
 My first tip is contentious - if you can afford to, don't use ELK.
-I say this because of two almost fatal flaws - [Mapping Explosion](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-explosion.html) and [Type Conflict](https://opster.com/guides/elasticsearch/glossary/elasticsearch-conflicting-field).
-Mapping Explosion occurs when Elasticsearch is unable to keep pace creating indexes for the documents being logged.
-The initial symptom is that logs increasing lag behind reality, until you eventually start losing shards or the entire cluster.
-The gotcha is that by default Elastic is configured to index every attribute of every document you send it, and engineering teams will inadvertantly log a wide variety of large documents.
-The second problem, Type Conflict, occurs when an attribute is logged with a different type than previously indexed attribute with the same name, e.g.
+I say this because of two near fatal flaws - [Mapping Explosion](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-explosion.html) and [Type Conflict](https://opster.com/guides/elasticsearch/glossary/elasticsearch-conflicting-field).

+**Mapping Explosion** occurs when Elasticsearch fails to keep pace indexing the documents being logged.
+The initial symptom is the logs will increasingly lag, making them useless for monitoring and live issue resolution.
+Eventually you will start losing shards or the entire cluster.
+Mapping Explosion is common because the default behaviour is to index every attribute of every document, and engineering teams will inadvertantly log a wide variety of large documents.

+**Type Conflict** occurs when an attribute is logged with a different type than before, e.g.

 ```json
 { "error": "Danger Will Robinson!" }